ibm-cloud-docs/openwhisk/use_cases.md

 ## API backend
 {: #use_cases_backend}

 Serverless computing platforms give developers a rapid way to build APIs without servers. {{site.data.keyword.openwhisk_short}} supports automatic generation of REST API for actions.
-The [{{site.data.keyword.openwhisk_short}} feature](/docs/openwhisk?topic=openwhisk-apigateway) can invoke an action with HTTP methods other than POST and without the action's authorization API key through the {{site.data.keyword.openwhisk_short}} API Gateway.
-This capability is helpful not only for exposing APIs to external consumers, but also for building microservices applications.

 Additionally, {{site.data.keyword.openwhisk_short}} actions can be connected to an API Management tool of choice (such as [IBM API Connect](https://www.ibm.com/cloud/api-connect){: external} or other).
 Similar to other use cases, all considerations for scalability, and other Qualities of Services apply.